 In the Name field, give the group an easily recognisable name if you are creating more than one group.
 The name will appear at the top of the group in the Clinical Notes page.

 Click Add New.
 A text box labelled "Templates" appears.
 Type to search for a template to include and select it from the drop-down list to add it to the template group.

 Repeat Step 4 for each template you require.

 RESULT: The template group is saved.
-You can now click Edit to the right of the practitioner's name to choose whether or not each group is Active.
-Any group marked as Active will appear in the Clinical Notes page under its own heading, and only active groups will be displayed.
+You can now click Edit to the right of a practitioner's name to choose which template groups are Active.
+Any group marked Active will appear in the Clinical Notes page under its own heading, and only Active groups will be displayed.

 To edit a template, click the Edit link on the top right of the template, and then make the text and formatting changes you need in the same way that you make changes to an individual patient record.